 Applications must be shipped no later than the above deadline.
 Delivery services used by applicants must have in-place, centralized shipping identification and tracking systems that may be accessed via the Internet and delivery people who are identifiable by commonly recognized uniforms and delivery vehicles.
 Proposals shipped on or before the above deadline but received at ECA more than seven days after the deadline will be ineligible for further consideration under this competition.
 Proposals shipped after the established deadlines are ineligible for consideration under this competition.
 ECA will not notify you upon receipt of application.
 It is each applicant's responsibility to ensure that each package is marked with a legible tracking number and to monitor/confirm delivery to ECA via the Internet.
 Delivery of proposal packages may not be made via local courier service or in person for this competition.
 Faxed documents will not be accepted at any time.
 Only proposals submitted as stated above will be considered.

-When preparing your submission please make sure to include one extra copy of the completed SF-424 form and Start Printed Page 58366place it in an envelope addressed to “ECA/EX/PM”.
+Important note: When preparing your submission please make sure to include one extra copy of the completed SF-424 form and place it in an envelope addressed to “ECA/EX/PM”.

 IV.6.2 Submitting Electronic Applications